If you aren’t already using sales analytics tools, here’s what you’re probably hearing from your team:

 - How can we become the innovative disruptors within our space?

 According to McKinsey research, companies that analyze and act on sales behavior can increase their sales productivity by up to 20%.
 But what sales metrics should you be tracking?
+What are examples of sales analytics?
 How can you process them into insights?
 What do you do with that intelligence once you have it?

 Don’t worry: Putting sales analytics tools to work is actually a breeze when you have a plan of attack.
 Keep reading to get the skinny on winning with sales analytics.

 - 1.1 Step 1: Pinpoint the Problem and Hypothesize an Answer

 - 1.2 Step 2: Compile the (Right) Sales Metrics

 - 18.104.22.168 Sales to Date, Sales Growth, and Sales Target